4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 Finally, by default the driver remains open but can be closed for when a Session simply needs good cookies.

-Returning credentials is useful for scripts and tools that need extended sustained login
+Returning credentials is useful for when sustained login over long periods might be necessary but credentials are not defined ahead of time.